GerhardVisser/SirenSeq.jl/tutorials/Tutorial2.md

   Note:   ch1,   ofs =  1 + 1//2,  dur = 1//2,   itv =  7,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
   Note:   ch1,   ofs =  2 + 0//1,  dur = 1//2,   itv =  7,  ocv = 3,  vel = 1.00,  sca = SirenSeq.Scales.cMaj
 ```
 Use the `renderMidi` command to see what `R(4)` looks like.
-Notice here that the first note begins playing one half-note duration after the start of the experssion while the last note ends one half half-note duration after the expression ends `dur = 2//1`.
+Notice here that the first note begins playing one half-note duration after the start of the experssion while the last note ends one half half-note duration after the expression ends (`dur = 2//1`).
 This behaviour may seem odd at first but using shift `F` to create small offsets can be usefull (*to be discussed in a future tutorial TODO*).
-For now, we will avoid using `F`.

 The next modifier is **translate** `T`; it changes the interval value of all notes.
-The expression `T(-4,N(1))` is therefore equivalent to `N(-3)` since 1-4 = 3.
+The expression `T(-4,N(1))` is therefore equivalent to `N(-3)` since 1-4 = -3.
 The first argument of `T` is always an integer.
 Run the following code in the julia terminal,
 ```julia
 x = D(1//4,S(1,2,3,4)) ;
 y = S(x,T(3,x),T(-1,x),T(0,x)) ;